-Arizona Department of Housing is a Public Housing Agency in Phoenix, Arizona that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Arizona Department of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Arizona Department of Housing serves Arizona.